 Certain investments that we may make could be accompanied by or stapled to warrants or other equity securities.
 In addition, we may make direct equity investments, including controlling investments, in companies.

 Our investment objective is ultimately to realize gains upon our disposition of such equity interests.
-We believe that we may be unable to significantly increase our NAV per share unless we realize gains on our disposition of equity interests, thus creating risk that we will not ultimately recover our organization and offering costs, including our Dealer Manager fee and commissions on the sale of our shares of common stock.
+We believe that we may be unable to significantly increase our NAV per share unless we realize gains on our disposition of equity interests, thus creating risk that we will not ultimately recover our organization and offering costs.
 However, the equity interests we receive may not appreciate in value and, in fact, may decline in value.
 Accordingly, we may not be able to realize gains from our equity interests, and any gains that we do realize on the disposition of any equity interests may not be sufficient to offset any other losses we experience or to produce returns and distributions upon liquidation or sale of all our assets that provide investors with a return of all of their original purchase price for our shares of common stock.
 We also may be unable to realize any value if a portfolio company does not have a liquidity event, such as a sale of the business, recapitalization or public offering, which would allow us to sell the underlying equity interests.
 We may acquire puts or similar rights to give us the right to sell our equity securities back to the portfolio company issuer.
 We may be unable to exercise these put rights for the consideration provided in our investment documents if the issuer is in financial distress.